andyL89/anagrams_and_antigrams/README.md

 </div>

-* After the process is completed use the command:
+* Navigate to the chosen directory and use the command:

 ``` bash
 code .